SPbSAT/cirbo/README_ZIP.md

 > Note: most of a public methods provide docstrings, which can be useful when
 > exploring `cirbo`.

-## Design notes

-### Exceptions

-To allow user to catch any `cirbo`-specific exception all exceptions which are raised manually within a `cirbo` are successors of `BooleanCircuitToolError`.

 ## Technical info

 ### C/C++ extensions